It seems you are offline. Please check your connection and try again.

 Do I need to be in Saudi Arabia to use it?

-No. It all runs online in your browser, so you can grab a +966 line from anywhere, including the UK or the US.
+No. It all runs online in your browser, so you can grab a +966 number from anywhere, including the UK or the US.

 Can I use it for my bank or a government site?

-No. Banks and official services check the line against operator and identity records, so a virtual one is rejected.
+No. Banks and official services check the number against operator and identity records, so a virtual one is rejected.
 Use your own SIM for those.

-Is my privacy safe on a private line?
+Is my privacy safe on a private number?

-Which Saudi operators do the lines come from?
+Which Saudi operators do the numbers come from?

-Each number is a real mobile line on networks like STC, Mobily and Zain, so apps treat them as genuine local numbers rather than internet ranges.
+Each number is a real mobile number on networks like STC, Mobily and Zain, so apps treat them as genuine local numbers rather than internet ranges.
+These are real, active phone numbers, not randomly generated digits.
+They receive SMS the same way a handset would; the messages just appear here instead of on a screen.

-Can I pick which service the line is for?
+Can I pick which service the number is for?

 Yes.
-On a private line you choose the platform — Tinder, a dating site, social media, whatever — before you pay, so it is tuned to deliver that one code.
+On a private number you choose the platform — Tinder, a dating site, social media, whatever — before you pay, so it is tuned to deliver that one code.

 Can I receive codes for other countries too?